salilab/saliweb/doc/deploy.rst

   frontend can create incoming jobs.

-* A sysadmin needs to configure the web server on `modbase` so that the ``html`` and ``cgi`` subdirectories of the directory the service is deployed into are visible to the outside world.
+* A sysadmin needs to configure the web server on `modbase` so that the web service files are visible to the outside world.
 They can also password protect the page if it is not yet ready for a full release.

 * It is usually a good idea to put the implementation files for a web service on GitHub, or in an SVN repository.